traktion/sn_httpd/README.md

 ## Background

-The Safe Network is a distributed data network where both mutable and immutable data can be stored.
+Autonomi (a.k.a.
+Safe Network) is a distributed data network where both mutable and immutable data can be stored.
+It can considered as a best of class web3 experience.

-The network can be accessed via any client application, which is currently limited to a CLI.
-While a browser is under development, sn_httpd tries to bridge the gap between the old HTTP driven internet and the brave new world of the Safe Network.
+sn_httpd is a HTTP service which serves data from Autonomi over conventional HTTP connections.
+This allows regular web browsers (and other apps) to retrieve data from Autonomi without needing any client libraries, CLIs, etc.

+Users can either spin up a local sn_httpd service or deploy one to a public environment.
+This enables developers to integrate with Autonomi in a more conventional way and gives end users a conventional browsing experience.

 ## Features

-sn_httpd currently provides the following:
+`sn_httpd` currently provides the following:

-- Static hosting of files stored in a static directory.
-These could also be javascript files, such as an Anguler SPA.
-- A gateway from /blob/<TrimmedSafeURL> to safe://<TrimmedSafeURL>, where TrimmedSafeURL is a SafeURL without the 'safe://' prefix.
+- Data retrieval from Autonomi using `/safe/[XOR_ADDRESS]`.
+Data is streamed directly from Autonomi to reduce latency and allows clients to immediately consume the data.
+- Data retrieval from Autonomic using file maps for human readable naming `/[MAP_XOR_ADDRESS]/[MY_FILE_NAME]`.
+Enables regular static sites to be uploaded/browsed (once a fileMap is provided - see [example-config](example-config.json).
+- Routing from URLs to specific `[XOR_ADDRESS]` or `[FILE_NAME]`.
+Enables SPA (single page apps) such as Angular or React to be hosted (once a routeMap is provided - see [example-config](example-config.json)
+- Experimental support for DNS style lookups, using registers to provide `/[DNS_NAME]/[MY_FILE_NAME]`.
+More to follow!
+- Hosting of conventional static files using `/static`.
-- Native integration of the sn_client libraries into Actix web framework.
+- Native integration of the `sn_client` libraries into Actix web framework.
 These are both written in Rust to provide smooth integration.
+As Actix is core to `sn_httpd`, it can be extended for specific use cases easily.

 ## TODO

-Many, many things!
-This is an initial prototype, with no emphasis on performance beyond naive caching rules.
-Access to Safe Network is purely on a read only basis too.
+- Built-in accounting features to allow hosts fund bandwidth usage via Autonomi Network Tokens.
+While Autonomi doesn't have any bandwidth usage fees, traffic too/from `sn_httpd` may be subject to charges by your hosting company.
+This will allow self-service for site authors to publish their site on your `sn_httpd` instance - the backend data is always on Autonomi, irrespective of where `sn_httpd` is hosted!
+- Refactoring, performance, stability - `sn_httpd` is highly experimental and should only be used by the adventurous!

 ## Build Instructions